I Burned This Wonderful Galette to a Crisp

 Over Easy is a weekly food column by a 20-something woman who can barely cook an egg and just wants to learn how to throw together an elegant three-course meal for her friends.

 I love an ugly food.
-Heaping, brown bowls of chilli; bloody, sinister burgers; cheesy pasta as beige as a hospital room …. casual, perfectly imperfect dishes that are comforting and indulgent and let you know right off the bat you’ll be needing a nap after you eat them.
+Heaping, brown bowls of chili; bloody, sinister burgers; cheesy pasta as beige as a hospital room … casual, perfectly imperfect dishes that are comforting and indulgent and let you know right off the bat you’ll be needing a nap after you eat them.

 Recently, I was scrolling mindlessly through Twitter when I saw an ugly food I didn’t immediately recognize — a lumpy, brownish circle filled with tomatoes and herbs.
 Something like this:

-A galette, I learned on Wikipedia, is a traditionally French freeform pastry that you can fill with pretty much anything.
-Maybe I was just primed to notice them, but over the next few days, they seemed to pop up all over my Instagram and Twitter feeds – rustic-looking pies, some savory and filled with vegetables and meat, others sweets and bursting with fruit.
+A galette, I learned on Wikipedia, is a traditional French free-form pastry that you can fill with pretty much anything.
+Maybe I was just primed to notice them, but over the next few days, they seemed to pop up all over my Instagram and Twitter feeds — rustic-looking pies, some savory and filled with vegetables and meat, others sweet and bursting with fruit.
 Each with the kind of relaxed elegance that suggests you plucked the produce from your personal orchard, and served it to a intimate group of friends and lovers in the cozy, sun-filled dining room of your French country home.
 Chic enough to be aspirational, ugly enough to look filling and comforting.
 I knew galettes were exactly what I needed to attempt next.

-Because it is still summertime, I chose to make this Summer Vegetable Galette by Melissa Clark at the New York Times.
+Because it is still summertime, I chose to make this summer vegetable galette by Melissa Clark at the New York Times.
 According to Clark, you can “feel free to use any combination of cooked vegetables” or “even leftovers over from the fridge.”
-Her cool, laid back attitude toward ingredients made me feel excited and empowered, but the only things I had in the fridge this weekend were some moldy broccoli and old beers.
-So I stuck with Melissa’s suggestions, and went and bought two eggplants, two zucchinis, a pound of plum tomatoes, and two hot chile peppers.
+Her cool, laid-back attitude toward ingredients made me feel excited and empowered, but the only things I had in the fridge this weekend were some moldy broccoli and old beers.
+So I stuck with Melissa’s suggestions, and went and bought two eggplants, two zucchinis, a pound of plum tomatoes, and two hot chili peppers.

 When I got back, I started on the dough.
 I mixed the dry ingredients together, then the wet ingredients (doing this separately is VERY important, as I’ve learned from bingeing Nailed It, though I still don’t fully understand why) and then added a stick of butter.
 The recipe says to mix the dough until it “just starts to come together but is still mostly large crumbs.”
 Mine was indeed large crumbs the size of chickpeas, and when I first started to knead it, I was afraid that’s how it would stay forever.
 None of the dough seemed to come together at first — it was like I was playing with a big lump of buttery sand.
 Just as I was starting to panic, it finally started to stick.
 I flattened it into a disk, and wrapped it in plastic wrap to chill in the fridge for the next two hours.
 Then I turned to my vegetables.